Tarsiciosh/EssentialFeed/NOTES.md

 [Cancelling the RemoteFeedImageDataLoader.loadImageDataFromURL cance… …ls the HTTP client URL request]
-[Cancelling the RemoteFeedImageDataLoader.loadImageDataFromURL cancels the HTTP client URL reques]
+[Cancelling the RemoteFeedImageDataLoader.loadImageDataFromURL cancels the HTTP client URL reques] [Extract duplicate anyData helper into a shared scope]
 -

 - create a new project ios single view app: EssentialApp